 Number of Practitioners

-More practitioners means greater professional indemnity exposure and more patient interactions per day.
-Each additional physiotherapist increases the overall risk profile of the practice.
+More practitioners means greater PI exposure and more daily patient interactions.
+Each additional physiotherapist broadens the overall risk profile of the practice.

 📋